Cookies and Milk Milkshakes are a perfect combination of two classic desserts–cookies and milk and a vanilla milkshake.

 - The easiest way to make milkshakes is using a blender.
 I have a Vitamix, and really like it, but you don’t need something with a high powered engine.
 You can also use an immersion, or stick blender, in most cases.
 I would recommend not using it for this recipe, because it won’t break up the cookies as effectively.

 - After you’ve baked the cookie crumbles, all you really need to do it throw everything in your blender jar and let it get to work!

 - You’ll need to add the whole milk to your blender jar first, as hard ice cream can cause the blades to get stuck.
 The liquid helps them work more smoothly

 - You can add the chocolate sauce to the blender if you aren’t serving the milkshakes in a clear glass.
-Just make sure you aren’t adding so much that it overpowers the flavor of the cookies
+Just add a tablespoon or two at a time to make sure it doesn’t overpower the flavor of the cookies

 And can we just take a moment to appreciate these photos of Prentice really enjoying the experience?
 If they don’t sell you on these milkshakes, I really don’t know what will.